The story behind BabySea

-Five months ago, I set out to build a consumer app that let users generate images and videos using AI.
+In May 2025, I started by building a consumer app for image and video generation.
 The idea was simple: pick a model, write a prompt, and get results.
-I integrated more than 70 models, all running on a single provider.
+I integrated more than 70 models into the product.
 It should have worked.
 It didn't.

-The problem wasn't the models, and it wasn't the infrastructure.
-It was how execution behaved across them.
+The problem was not model access.
+It was execution.
 Even within the same provider, every model behaved differently.
 One model expected aspect_ratio, another called it image_size, and another required raw pixel values like 2848x1600.
-It was the exact same capability, but expressed through completely different request formats.
-Instead of building a product, I found myself writing converters for every model.
-Eventually, the approach became unsustainable.
+The same capability was expressed through different request formats, output formats, failure modes, and timing behavior.

-That's when the real question surfaced: why hasn't anyone solved this properly?
+That is when the real question surfaced: why is every team expected to rebuild this layer?

-The ecosystem already has routers, proxies, and failover systems.
-But generative media still breaks at the workload layer.
-Providers expose different request formats, different failure modes, and different operational behavior, so the integration problem never really disappears.
-As more providers and models emerge, these differences compound, making production behavior increasingly hard to manage.
+The ecosystem already has model providers, routers, proxies, and SDKs.
+But generative media still breaks at the execution layer.
+Providers expose different request formats, async behavior, pricing models, file handling, error responses, and delivery paths.
+As more providers and models emerge, these differences compound.

 I started thinking about what the system should have been.
-What if there was an execution layer that controlled how requests ran across providers?
-What if routing, failover, delivery, and observability were part of the same system instead of something every team had to build on its own?
+What if there was one execution system for generative media?
+What if request validation, provider selection, failover, credits, artifacts, events, webhooks, and observability were part of the same control plane?

-So I stopped building the application and started building the infrastructure layer I wished had existed.
+So I stopped building the application and started building the infrastructure I wished had existed.

 That's BabySea.

-The goal is to make generative media execution reliable, observable, and controllable across providers.
+The goal is to make generative media execution predictable in production.

-This changes how teams build against generative media infrastructure.
-Instead of wiring provider-specific logic into the application, you integrate once and define how workloads should execute.
+This changes how teams build with generative media.
+Instead of wiring provider-specific behavior into the application, developers integrate once against BabySea's execution model.

-BabySea absorbs the provider-specific complexity at the execution layer.
+BabySea absorbs provider-specific complexity inside the execution control plane.

 // Before - every provider behaves differently